webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

     - **Tabletop Exercise**: "Playing out a crisis to make sure everyone knows their roles."
   - **A root cause analysis**: An in-depth investigation to identify the underlying cause of an incident or problem.
 It involves gathering evidence, analyzing data, and tracing the root cause through a logical sequence of events.
 RCA helps prevent similar incidents and improve overall performance.
     - **Root Cause Analysis**: "Figuring out the real reason behind a problem to stop it from happening again."
-  - **Paper Test**: stakeholders examine the disaster recovery procedures in the organization, and suggestions are considered.
+  - **N-1**: Following n-1 updating policies ensures **one version behind the latest** for **stability**.

-- Describe Storage: Thin Provisioning, Thick Provisioning, Deduplication, SDS, iSCSI Storage, SAN, NAS, Object, Tenants, Buckets, Hyperconverged, LUN?
+- Describe Storage: Thin Provisioning, Thick Provisioning, Deduplication, SDS, iSCSI Storage, SAN, NAS, Object, Tenants, Buckets, Hyperconverged, LUN, Oversubscription?

   - **Thin Provisioning**: **Allocates storage dynamically based on actual usage**, minimizing upfront costs.
   - **Thick Provisioning**: **Allocates all storage space upfront, ensuring consistent performance**.